Henry Tudor arrived at Mill Bay, Milford Haven this day in 1485, this was his first step to claiming the crown of England.

 you can see in the fourth image.

 Slipping and sliding down the steep embankment into such a small gutter, slowed down the Yorkist escape, and made it easy for their slaughter at the hands of the sword wielding but victorious Lancastians.
+Those who managed to escape crossed the field and perished in the cold waters of the River Trent.
 While his men striped the dead of their belongings, Henry VII made his way to Burrand Furlong, the highest point on Stoke Field, to proclaim his victory, here he placed the Tudor standard, a symbolic gesture reminiscent of Bosworth.

 The estimate of the number of men killed at Stoke varies quite considerably, it ranges from 4000 to 7000, all but a few hundred were Yorkist dead.
 Those who did not escape with their lives were carried or dragged the short distance into grounds of St Oswald’s Church where they were hastily buried in a large pit.
 Evidence of the burial site is quite plain to see, the ground level of the churchyard is notably higher than the surrounding area, and it is significantly higher than the floor level within the church itself.
 A neat and well kept grassed mound in a pretty English churchyard is all that remains of a battle that took place here so very long ago.